 The spouse typically receives around 50% of the pension, although some plans offer up to 66%.
 Children can usually receive 25% of the pension until the age of 18 or 23 if they remain in full-time education.

 However, this is set to change in April 2027.
 Unused pension funds and death benefits will be included in the deceased’s estate for inheritance tax purposes.
-This means beneficiaries may face an inheritance tax charge in addition to any income tax liabilities on the pension.
+This means the funds held inside the pension may face an inheritance tax charge on the deceased’s estate in addition to any income tax liabilities on the pension.

 Defined contribution pension schemes typically offer more favourable inheritance conditions.
 You can name any beneficiary, and they will receive all that remains of your pension benefits after your death.